sourabhdesai/notedrop_backend/README.md

 		    message : {
 			    username : (String of Username)
-			    notes    : (Array of String IDs for Notes belonging to User) }
+			    notes    : (Array of String IDs for Notes belonging to User) friends  : (Array of String IDs for Users that this User is friends with) }
 	    }